sundeepbassi/quizzy-movies/README.md

 - I reswitched back to black and the lighthouse check did not repoert any problems with the background and forefront colours.

-- I did change the red background in the incorrect box to a of hue of 24 as my mentor suggested the red and black did not mix ver well.
+- I did change the red background in the incorrect box to a of hue of 24 as my mentor suggested the red and black did not mix very well.
 This new hue of 24 made it look better.

   - [Colour Chart](assets/screenshots/colour-chart.png)